‘RHOC’ Star Vicki Gunvalson Claims Kelly Dodd Is Not Allowed At Her Daughter Jolie’s School

 Michael went on to say, as the ladies listened to the call, that Dodd has no issue being anywhere that their daughter is, including her school, and wondered why Gunvalson would pass on such incorrect information.

 Earlier this season of The Real Housewives of Orange County, Gunvalson was accused of being responsible for the sharing of a rumor claiming Dodd was involved in some sort of “train” with a group of men.
-Although it was actually Tamra Judge who said the word “train” first, Gunvalson was supposedly first to hear the claim from someone they both knew.
+Although it was actually Tamra Judge who first said the word “train,” Gunvalson was supposedly first to hear the claim from someone they both knew.

 Throughout the series’ 14th season, Gunvalson and Dodd have been at odds and, as The Inquisitr previously reported, Gunvalson recently took aim at Dodd during an interview with Radar Online after watching her hit Shannon Beador on the head with a mallet.